georgeoshardo/desktops-scripts/README.md

 # desktops-scripts
-Scripts that I run to make my life easier
+Scripts that I use to make my life easier